LEAD TRAINING FAQS

 Do all of my workers have to go through this training?

 If you work on HUD or other government projects, you MAY need to have all workers certified.
-If this applies to you, please contact your Client or local jurisdiction to see what their requirements are.
-If your project is not HUD or government, there is only one certified Renovator required at your company but you must give on the job training to other persons performing renovation activities.
+If this applies to you, please contact your Client or local jurisdiction to see their requirements.
+If your project is not HUD or government, there is only one certified Renovator required at your company, but you must give on-the-job training to other persons performing renovation activities.
 In addition, you are required to maintain records of this training.
-Remember: a certified Renovator must be assigned to each renovation project, so you will likely need more than one certified Renovator if you have multiple jobs going on simultaneously.

 Is it true that work performed under this rule does not require 3rd party clearance examination?